dogsc729/Federated-Learning-on-Re-ID/README.md

    * `-s, --scenario`: You can change the training scenario by selecting `ska` for Selective Knowledge Aggregation or `fed` for classic Federated Learning, The default value is `ska`.
    * `-l, --location`: You can change the location of the directory under `/checkpoint/`.
 The log file, models, and record of training progress in .png file will be stored here.
 The default value is the time you start the training.
    * `-m, --model`: You can change the type of model by selecting `attentive` for Attentive normalization ResNet50, `vanilla` for vanilla ResNet50 or `ibn` for IBN-Net.
 The default value is `attentive`.
-   * `--global_iter`: You can change the number of iteration of the global training stage.
+   * `--global_iter`: The number of iteration of the global training stage.
 The default value is `100`.
-   * `--local_epoch`: You can change the number of epoch trained on each client model.
+   * `--local_epoch`: The number of epoch trained on each client model.
 The default value is `1`.
-   * `lr_feature`: You can change the learning rate of the feature extraction layers of the model.
+   * `lr_feature`: The learning rate of the feature extraction layers of the model.
 The default value is `0.01`.
-   * `lr_classifier`: You can change the learning rate of the classifier layers of the model.
+   * `lr_classifier`: The learning rate of the classifier layers of the model.
 The default value is `0.1`.

     For example, You can run `python3 ./src/federated_train.py -s fed -l federated_test -m vanilla --local_epoch 5` to set your experiment on classic Federated Learning scenario, checkpoint location at `/checkpoint/federated_test`, using vanilla ResNet50 as your model and set the number of local epoch trained for each global round as `5`.